 Once again, your link will be deleted if it does not go to a specific post (the one with your reading list).
 And again, I’m not being picky about this to be mean, but rather as a courtesy to all involved.
 People will be checking out everyone’s lists throughout the spring challenge, and we want to make it as easy as possible for them to find your list.
 That means submitting a link to your specific post, rather than a general link to your blog.

-If you have tried and tried, and read the post at Blogging Basics 101, and are still having trouble figuring out your permalink, please feel free to contact me (just click the “contact me” tab in my navigation menu above).
+If you have tried, and read the post at Blogging Basics 101, and are still having trouble figuring out your permalink, please feel free to contact me (just click the “contact me” button under my header).
 I would be glad to help you and to get you signed up on the linky list with the correct link.
 Depending on the volume of email, it might take me a little while to get back to you, but I definitely will.
-I want you to be part of the Spring Reading Thing!
+I want you to be part of Spring Reading Thing 2012!

 3. Keep your post family-friendly.
-I realize that, with potentially hundreds of challenge participants, the Spring Reading Thing is going to represent readers of various reading interests.
+I realize that, with potentially hundreds of challenge participants, Spring Reading Thing is going to represent readers of various reading interests.
 However, I do request that you keep your “official” Spring Reading Thing post (the one you add to the linky list) family-friendly and “clean.”
-In other words, please make sure that any book titles or book covers you include (or that are prominent on the blog page that includes your post) would be safe for little eyes to see.
+In other words, please make sure that any book titles or book covers you include would be safe for little eyes to see.
 I’ve had kids participate in my reading challenges in the past, and I just want to make sure the links presented on the official Spring Reading Thing list are safe for them.
 Links to posts with explicit titles or covers may be deleted.
-Please feel free to check with me ahead of time if you’re not sure about a particular situation.
+Please feel free to check with me ahead of time if you’re not sure about a particular book.

 4. Get ready to read!
-Personally, I plan to abandon all housework, bill-paying, and errand-running during the spring season, so I can focus exclusively on reading.
+Personally, I plan to abandon all housekeeping this spring, so I can focus exclusively on reading.
 Okay, maybe I won’t go that far, but I do hope to rearrange my schedule a bit to fit in some more reading.
-I also plan to visit lots of Spring Reading Thing participants, to find out what they’ll be reading this spring and to share our mutual love of books and reading.
+I also plan to visit many Spring Reading Thing participants, to find out what they’ll be reading this spring and to share our mutual love of books and reading.
 I encourage you to visit other participants as well.
 It’s fun to be in the challenge; but it’s even more fun to enjoy the challenge with others.

-My plan right now is to put up the official Spring Reading Thing 2010 launch post at 9:00 a.m.
-(EST) on Saturday, March 20th.
-If, for any reason, that time will change, I’ll let you know.
+My plan right now is to put up the official Spring Reading Thing 2012 launch post at 9:00 a.m.
+(EST) on Tuesday, March 20th.
+If for any reason that time will change, I’ll let you know.